kevinstewart1/mysql/README.md

 # SQL Filtering Queries

 # Description
  - In this project, I will obtain specific information about employees, their machines, and the departments they belong to from a database.
-I will demonstrate how I would use the AND, OR, and NOT operators to create more complex filters for SQL queries.
+I will demonstrate how I would use the AND, OR, NOT, and LIKE operators to create more complex filters for SQL queries.

 # Enviornments & Utilities Used
  - mySQL